On an extremization problem concerning Fourier coefficients: Results

 where $c_0$ is an absolute constant.
 Finally, if $\dist(E,\frakE)$ is sufficiently small and if $q$ is sufficiently close to $4$ then

 where $\gamma_{q,2} \to \tfrac85 \pi^{-1}$ as $q\to 4$, and $\varrho>0$. \end{theorem}

 The proofs of Theorems~\ref{thm:q4d2} and \ref{thm:2d} rely on an explicit calculation of the eigenvalues of a certain rotation-invariant operator on the unit sphere $S^1\subset\reals^2$.
 Each exponent and dimension give rise in the same way to an operator of this type, on $S^{d-1}$, depending on both parameters.
-The machinery developed in this paper makes it possible to extend Theorem~\ref{thm:largeq} to exponents $q$ sufficiently close to an arbitrary positive integer $\ge 4$ provided that the eigenvalues of the associated operators satisfy suitable inequalities.
-Calculation of these eigenvalues for $d=2$ and $q=4$ underlies Theorems~\ref{thm:q4d2} and \ref{thm:2d}, but this author has not been able to calculate these eigenvalues in general.
-Instead, we hope to remove the restriction that $q$ be large in a subsequent work by an argument which will --- if all goes as planned --- demonstrate the required inequality for the eigenvalues without yielding formulas for them.
+We are not able to carry out the corresponding calculations in general, but nonetheless have established the required inequalities for the corresponding eigenvalues by other means to prove Theorem~\ref{thm:neareven}.
+Theorem~\ref{thm:local} is based on an asymptotic analysis of these eigenvalues as $q\to\infty$.